 - She cast the runes upon the quilt, much like how someone would cast dice at a craps table in Vegas.
-In this case, the runes fell on various places of the divided circle.
+In this case, the runes fell in various places of the divided circle.
 Some landed outside of the diagram, most inside.
-Some were face up, some face down, and others lay on top of other runes.
+Some faced up, some face down, and others lay on top of other runes.

 - She then removed from the quilt every rune that lay outside of the diagram or that was face down.